LLNL/sundials/doc/shared/sunheuristics/SUNHeuristics_Description.rst

 SUNHeuristics Operations
 ------------------------

 The base SUNHeuristics class defines and implements all SUNHeuristics functions.
 Most of these routines are merely wrappers for the operations defined by a particular SUNHeuristics implementation, which are accessed through the *ops* field of the ``SUNHeuristics`` structure.
 However, the base SUNHeuristics class also provides the convenience routine

 .. c:function:: SUNHeuristics SUNHeuristicsNewEmpty(SUNContext sunctx)

   This function allocates a new generic ``SUNHeuristics`` object and initializes its content pointer and the function pointers in the operations structure to ``NULL``.

-  **Return value:**
+  :param sunctx: the :c:type:`SUNContext` object (see :numref:`SUNDIALS.SUNContext`)
-     If successful, this function returns a ``SUNHeuristics`` object.
-If an error occurs when allocating the object, then this routine will return ``NULL``.
+  :returns: If successful, a generic :c:type:`SUNHeuristics` object.
+If unsuccessful, a ``NULL`` pointer will be returned.

 Each of the following routines are *optional* for any specific SUNHeuristics implementation.